Empty Set

 In contrast, a set is called infinite if it has an uncountable or undefined number of elements, i.e., its cardinality is $\infty$.
 Since the empty set has no elements, and $0$ is a definite number, it is always finite.

-Though they may sound similar, the zero set and empty set are different.
+Though they may sound similar, the zero set and the empty set are different.
 This section explains how they differ based on elements, notation, and meaning in set theory.

 Aspect